 We plan to introduce a Bachelor of Social Work (BSW) degree beginning in Fall 2027.
 In anticipation, we are offering a General Studies diploma beginning in Fall 2025.
-General Studies will prepare students to enter the BSW program and other degree and diploma programs.
+General Studies is the common first two years of undergraduate study for the Bachelor of Social Work and Bachelor of Education (BEd) programs.
+It will prepare students to enter the third year of study of BSW and BEd.
 Students interested in BSW are encouraged to apply for General Studies.